PaarthB/Interview-Practice---Software-Engineering-Internships/README.md

 - Add 2 very large numbers represented as strings *O(M+N))*
 - Find number which appears odd number of times
 - Find max sum interval in an array
+- Sum two binary numbers represented as strings and return the resulting binary number.
 - Check if array contains a subarray which sums up to a given number
 - Find maximum sum in array such that no two elements are adjacent (<a href="http://www.geeksforgeeks.org/maximum-sum-such-that-no-two-elements-are-adjacent/">Explained</a>)
 - Binary search in a rotated array